moahmo/phabhub/README.md

 # PhabHub

 ### About
-PhabHub is a service for publishing Phabricator tasks to GitHub issues.
+PhabHub is a service for publishing [Phabricator](https://github.com/phacility/phabricator) tasks as GitHub issues.

 ### Preconditions